 - Do you take a retainer?
 If yes, under what circumstances is it nonrefundable?

 - Do fees include due diligence, and what will you do for due diligence?
-(Best answer: Yes fees include due diligence, and your lawyer--not a paralegal--will go to the managing agent's office to read the financials for the last 2 years and the minutes for the last 4 years.
-For buildings less than 5 years old, read the offering plan.
-Send a questionnaire to the managing agent asking about the reserve fund, the percentage of owner occupied units, issues around leaks, noise complaints, fireplace complaints, bugs, maintenance arrears, proposed building repairs and more.)
+(Best answer: Yes fees include due diligence, and your lawyer—not a paralegal—will go to the managing agent's office to read the financials for the last two years and the minutes for the last four years.
+For buildings less than five years old, read the offering plan.
+Send a questionnaire to the managing agent asking about the reserve fund, the percentage of owner occupied units, issues around leaks, noise complaints, fireplace complaints, bugs, maintenance arrears, proposed building repairs, and more.)

 - Gauge the response time to your questions.
-Slow isn't good--it could lose you your deal.
+Slow isn't good.
+It could cost you your deal.

 - How comfortable do you feel with this person?
 Go with the good vibes.